-Interestingly, in 1855, Turner requested the land he was ordered off be put up for sale by auction, and he purchased it (see Letter 5 on page 10) The map on page 36 shows the land he purchased.
+Interestingly, in 1855, Turner requested the land he was ordered off be put up for sale by auction, and he purchased it (see Letter 5 on page 9) The map on page 11 shows the land he purchased.

-Turner used the term "Corrwarrabul Dandenong Creek" at least twice in his letters implying the two names were used synonymously in those days for the Dandenong Creek.
+Turner used the term "Corrwarrabul Dandenong Creek" at least twice in his letters implying the two names were used synonymously in those days for the Creek Dandenong which sources below Corhanwarrabul.
+Early minute books of the Berwick Road Board used the term Corranwarrabul.

-A detailed 1855 map of a part of the County of Evelyn (see page 36) shows 160 acres of land marked "Wm Turner" on what in 2022 is the southwestern corner of the junction of Dorset Road and Mount Dandenong Road in Croydon.
-The land is marked with an "A" indicating this land may be part of a pre-emptive rights application.
+A detailed 1855 map of a part of the County of Evelyn (see page 11) shows 160 acres of land marked "Wm Turner" on what in 2023 is the southwestern corner of the junction of Dorset Road and Mount Dandenong Road in Croydon.
+The land is marked with an "A" indicating this land may be part of a pre-emptive right application.
 A track is marked running from his land to a sawmill.
 Turner ran a sawmill and supplied wooden casks for a boiling down works in Mooroolbark.
 Also marked on Turners land is the geographical feature "The White Flat".